Requirements: All account types

 Simply enter the information as needed in the fields.
 Note that the information will appear on the landing page of the location (Web Premium subscription required).
 It will not appear in the initial search results.

-Territories functionality is available only in Web Premium accounts.
-Territories are used in lieu of the radius search.
-You can assign your locations to geographic territories that you create based on a county or other area.
+Territory functionality is available only in Web Premium accounts.
+Territories are used in lieu of the radius search, or in association with the radius search when you configure your search rules.
+You can assign your locations to geographic territories that you create based on a county or other area, depending upon the country.
 When a searcher enters a zip code or city/state that is within the territory, locations assigned to that territory will be returned.
 If you are only using the radius functionality (this applies to the majority of companies using Bullseye) you can skip this tab.
 For information on creating territories see Create and Manage Territories

-To access the Territories tab, you must first the save the location after filling out the Location Details.
-After you save the location, select Edit, then select the Territories tab.
-A list of the territories you have created will display under "Available Territories:"
+To assign a territory, Territories tab, you must first save the location after filling out the Location Details.
+After you save the location, select Edit, then select the Assign Territories tab.
+You will see a list of the territories you have created:

-Select the territory that applies to the location, then select assign selected.
-The territory will appear at the bottom.
+Select the territory or territories that apply to the location, then select Assign Selected.
+Assigned territories will appear as a list on the Territories tab.
 Select Save to save the territory/location association.

-Categories allow you to let searchers filter locations by products or services that they may carry.
-To learn about creating categories, see Create and Modify Categories
+Categories allow you to let searchers filter locations by products or services that they carry.
+To learn about creating categories, see Create and Modify Categories.
+For category groups, see Working with Category Groups

 To add existing categories to a location, select the Edit button on the location, then select the Categories tab:

-Check the categories that apply.
+Click the headings to expand category group if necessary, and check the categories that apply.
+Click the plus sign next to category to display and sub-categories that exist.
 If you have subcategories, all the subcategories from the selected top level category will be inherited.
 You can uncheck the subcategories if some of them do not apply to the top level.
 Select Save when you are done.
+For more information on Category Groups see Category Groups

 If you have enabled landing pages within your Web Premium subscription, it is possible to insert a title tag and meta description into each landing page.
-To add this data, select Edit on the location, then select the SEO tab:
+To add this data select the SEO tab:

 Simply type in the information into the 2 fields, and select Save when done.